If needed, find ideal fermentation temperatures.

-My house is a little cold in the winter, and I’m having a hard time fermenting ales.
+Q: My house is cold in the winter and I’m having a hard time fermenting ales.
 What can I do?

 Yes, those of us in winter climates sometimes have this difficulty from time to time.
 It is easily solved with a number of methods and products.
 The first method is to simply wrap a blanket around your fermenter.
 While this isn’t effective in many cases, it may do the trick if you’re not that far below the ideal fermentation temperature.
 Beyond this, Midwest offers several solutions for the homebrewer.

-Home Brew Heat Panel: The Home Brew Heat Panel will ensure constant brewing temperature, which is crucial for the success of brewing beer, wine or spirits.
+- Home Brew Heat Mat: The Home Brew Heat Mat will ensure constant brewing temperature, which is crucial for the success of brewing beer, wine or spirits.
 It is simple to use; just plug it in and set your fermenter on the panel.
-Use the panel in conjunction with a Stopper Thermowell and Digital Temperature Controller for the ultimate in temperature control.
+Use the panel in conjunction with a Stopper Thermowell and Dual Stage Temperature Controller for the ultimate in temperature control.

 All of these products are great for keeping your fermenters at the ideal temperature for fermenting ales.
 But what if you’re trying to brew a lager without spending a ton of cash?
 How can you lower the temperature of your fermenter to within the ideal fermentation temperature for lagering?

 Q: I’d like to try lagering.
 What do I need to differently than ales?